Materials Chemistry for Environmental Applications

 Professor Aji Mathew has strong research activity on water treatment with special emphases on nanocellulose based charged membranes for adsorption.
 Processing of biobased nanoparticles and hybrids as well as in depth characterisation of surface chemistry, pore structure and adsorption processes.

 Professor Niklas Hedin has current research focus on adsorbents and catalysts for separation or reduction of carbon dioxide, and on carbon materials derived from hydrothermal carbonization.
 A multipronged approach is applied, that includes among other tools molecular spectroscopy.

-He regularly teaches in both lower and upper division courses.
+He regularly teaches on both first and second level courses.